Some time ago, I said that passwords were not secure and that I would be doing a blog post about it so you would know what to do.

 What is meant by "pirate"?
 Well, it depends on who you ask.
 According to the dictionary, "pirate" is "a person who robs or commits illegal violence at sea or on the shores of the sea" or "any plunderer or predator".

-a person who uses or reproduces the work of another without authorization" and "to use or reproduce (a book, movie, song/audio recording etc.) without authorization or legal right" or "any person who buys our product and uses it in any manner by which we make no money."
+According to the Recording Industry Association of America(RIAA) and the Motion Picture Association of America(MPAA) a pirate is "a person who uses or reproduces the work of another without authorization" and "to use or reproduce (a book, movie, song/audio recording etc.) without authorization or legal right" or "any person who buys our product and uses it in any manner by which we make no money."

 Ok, I made that last one up; but if you've ever been frustrated in an attempt to use your legally purchased song or movie on your legally purchased hardware, it sure seems like it.